plone/volto/README.md

 ### Running the acceptance tests with Guillotina backend

-If you want to use Guillotina as backend to run the tests you should run:
+If you want to use Guillotina as a backend to run the tests you should run:

 ```shell
 yarn ci:start-api-plone-guillotina